Build an SEO Keyword Strategy That Feeds Your Content Pipeline

 From Strategy to Send-Ready Emails in One Chain

-Four chained tasks build a complete email sequence: strategy, copy with A/B subject lines, QA for subject lines and CTAs, and a review task on your desk with setup instructions for your email platform.
+Four chained tasks: strategy, copy with A/B subject lines, QA for subject lines and CTAs, and a review task on your desk with setup instructions for your email platform.

 Turn Blog Posts Into Social Content and a Branded Image